FbW43-2/bdl02_Eduarte_git_cheatsheet/README.md

 if any 'git' commant that we run gives the following ouput:
 > fatal: not a git repository (or any of the parent directories): .git

-it means that we are not inside a git projct.
+it means that **we are not inside a git projct**.

 in such case we can:

-1. Make sure that we are not inside a git project.
+1. Make sure that we are inside the right folder (and navigate to it, if necessary)
-2. Initialize git
+2. Initialize a  git Project

+to initialize git, run
+...
+git init
+...

-to initialize git run 'git init'
+to initialize git run 'git init'.
+This command creates an empty Git repository.
+ From now on, we can make changes to our files and permanently save those changes.